rban01/slicer_registration/manual_registration.md

 10. Check correspondence in all planes: Tip of obiturator vs MRI anatomy, template base against mucosal surfaces.
 Use Segment Editor -> Paint to quickly mark anatomical landmarks and visually confirm overlap.
 11. Optional refinement; If you need more precision, use "Landmark registration" in SlicerIGT for a few paired points, then refine with "Suface Registration (ICP)".
 Useful if you have visible markers or clear bony landmarks across both scans.

 Some helpful tips: Turn on Volume Rendering (e.g. bone threshold for CT, soft-tissue for MRI) to get 3D visual feedback.
 If CT is mis-scaled (rare but possible), confirm voxel spacing is correct under Volumes -> Volume Information

+## Hardware-first Plan
+Since patient positioning varies between the two image modalities, the most reliable reference frame is the applicator system itself.
+Adjustments to the above workflow: Parent the CT volume <ins>and</ins> both models under the CT-to_MRI transform.This keeps everything moving as a single rigid block.
+Use the visible high-contrast parts of the applicator, such as metal sleeves, flange borders, obturator tip, or template grooves.
+These are typically very distinct on CT, and their MR visibility is faint but spatially consistent.
+In Transforms, select CT-to_MRI transform and use interctive 3D translation/rotation handles or numeric inputs: Start coarse, aligning the global orientation of the template plane to MRI (use axial slice to line up the template's physical plane).
+Then fine-tune, zooming in on obturator tip and template slots.

+It will help to switch between slice intesections on (Ctrl+Shift+I), volume blending (CT on top of MRI with 50-70% opacity), and 3D view (template surface and MRI volume rendering) to constantly verify match

+Visual cross-checks: red slcie verifies obturator tip depth, yellow/green slices verify lateral position of template goles and obturator curvature.
+3D view ensures the obturator azis passes cleanly through template central guide.
+Use Shift+Mouse drag in slice views to quickly scrub along catheter paths or template planes for sanity checks.